-An undergraduate of another university or U of T faculty may be admitted to the B.KIN. programs with advanced standing if a high standing has been maintained in previous studies, and if appropriate prerequisites have been completed.
+An undergraduate of another university or U of T faculty may be admitted to the BKin program with advanced standing if a high standing has been maintained in previous studies, and if appropriate prerequisites have been completed.
 In exceptional cases, credit may also be allowed for community college courses.